ChiefWoods/landing-page/README.md

-# odin-landing-page
+# Landing Page

-Project on landing page
+Project for The Odin Project